Why Do You NoFollow?

 Once upon a time, the prince of SEO, Matt Cutts, said that only a small percentage of web links are nofollowed, and we shouldn’t pay much attention to it.

 I must only be surfing that small portion of the web because I rarely see external “editorial” links that are followable anymore.
+Or, it’s media sites that are creating entity profiles so they never have to link out externally (ala Wikipedia).
 I think it’s sad.
 Many of these are the editorial links Google originally built an algorithm around, but simply failed to measure the link graph for a publisher’s intent.

 Google.
 What have you done???

 So I have questions for all you bloggers, webmasters, spammers, etc:

 The major blog and social media platforms nofollow all posted links by default.
 They blame spam, but in this automated world, where they press a button to spam 10k blog comments, is the nofollow really deterring anyone?

 We’ve been told that Page Rank scultpting doesn’t work anymore, but are some of us still concerned with leaking Page Rank?
 Or have the other signals stepped up to pick up where Page Rank leaves off?